Week 5: Exercises#

 Note

-The terms degree and order of polynomials are used synonymously.
-We will mostly use degree.
+The terms degree and order of polynomials are sometimes used synonymously.
+We will use degree.

 The terms Taylor polynomial and approximating polynomial are also used synonymously.
-We will use both terms.
+We will use both.

 Exercises – Long Day#